X-Linked Hyper IgM Syndrome, Blood

 XL-HIGM is a severe type of primary immunodeficiency that affects males, and most patients are diagnosed within a few months to the first year of life.
 Females are typically carriers and asymptomatic.
 Consequently, this test is only indicated in young males (<10 years of age) or, to identify carriers, in females of child-bearing age (<45 years).

-Screening for X-linked hyper-IgM (XL-HIGM) or CD40L deficiency, primarily in male patients <10 years of age
+Screening for X-linked hyper-IgM (XL-HIGM) or CD40L deficiency, primarily in male patients younger than 10 years of age

-Ascertaining XL-HIGM carrier status in females of child-bearing age <45 years of age
+Ascertaining XL-HIGM carrier status in females of child-bearing age younger than 45 years of age

 This is a qualitative assay; CD40L-protein expression and function is reported as present or absent.
 Absence of CD40L-protein expression and function is consistent with X-linked hyper-IgM (XL-HIGM).
 In females, the presence of 2 populations-normal and abnormal-is consistent with carrier status.